prisma-collective/docs/content/processes/evaluation/ourApproach/foundations.md

+---
+sidebarTitle: a.
+Foundations
+---

 # **Foundations: Beyond Measurement to Valuing What Matters**

 At its core, our evaluation framework is built on a simple yet profound insight: evaluation is the practice of **valuing energy flows**.
 This perspective transforms evaluation from a static assessment exercise into a dynamic practice of tracking how energy moves, transforms, and creates value, enabling us to catalyze regenerative potential.

-To do this, we use two primary lenses to make sense of a system’s complexity and health.
+To do this, we use two primary lenses to make sense of a system's complexity and health.

 ## **The Lens We Use to See Value: The Multi-Capital Framework**